Skip Navigation

 A pioneer of ultrasound diagnosis in medicine, Professor Campbell has introduced many new techniques such as the routine pregnancy scan, the early diagnosis of fetal abnormalities, the assessment of fetal growth and well-being, and the ultrasound screening for ovarian cancer.
 He established currently-accepted techniques for fetal biometry (measuring fetal head circumference, abdominal circumference, biparietal diameter, etc.).
 He was the first to apply early fetal measurements to predict a gestational age and a “due date,” and delineated the margin of error for such age predictions as a function of gestational age.

-Professor Campbell is editor-in-chief of Ultrasound in Obstetrics and Gynecology, an editor for Current Opinion in Obstetrics & Gynecology, and on the editorial board of six other journals.
+Professor Campbell is the founding editor and former editor-in-chief of Ultrasound in Obstetrics and Gynecology, and a former editor for Current Opinion in Obstetrics & Gynecology and six other journals.
 He was president of the International Society of Ultrasound in Obstetrics and Gynaecology for eight years.
 He has also received numerous international honors and awards.

 Bruce M. Carlson, M.D., Ph.D.

-Back to Top Dr. Carlson is a professor of cell and developmental biology at the University of Michigan Medical School, and a professor of biology and anatomy at the University of Michigan.
-He is director of the Institute of Gerontology at the University of Michigan.
+Back to Top Dr. Carlson is Professor Emeritus of Anatomy and Cell Biology at the University of Michigan Medical School.
+He formerly served as the director of the Institute of Gerontology at the University of Michigan.

 Dr. Carlson received a B.A. in biology, languages, and chemistry from Gustavus Adolphus College, and an M.S. in ichthyology (with a minor in embryology and histology) from Cornell University.
 He then earned an M.D. and a Ph.D. in anatomy (with a minor in zoology) from the University of Minnesota.

 Dr. Carlson is a past president of the American Association of Anatomists, and has held executive positions in other national professional organizations.
 He is currently an editor or coeditor for six professional journals, and is a prolific author, whose articles have appeared in 29 scientific journals.
-In 2004, he released the third edition of his textbook Medical Embryology and Developmental Biology.
+In 2009, he released the fourth edition of his textbook Medical Embryology and Developmental Biology.
+Altogether, Dr. Carlson has authored a dozen books, mostly on regeneration and embryology.

 Dr. Carlson’s extensive teaching experience includes courses in microscopic anatomy, medical embryology, developmental anatomy (graduate), embryology (Inteflex), regeneration in vertebrates, developmental biology, analysis of development, elementary anatomy, and numerous research courses and seminars.
-He has served as an advisor to NASA, and mentored numerous Ph.D. candidates and postdoctoral fellows.
+He has served as an advisor to NASA and has mentored numerous Ph.D. candidates and postdoctoral fellows.

-He has also received many honors and awards, including an award from the Russian Academy of Natural Sciences.
+He has also received many honors and awards, and is a foreign member of the Russian Academy of Natural Sciences.

 Julian E. De Lia, M.D., M.B.A.

 Back to Top Dr. De Lia is an internationally acclaimed obstetrician/gynecologist.
-He is the founder and medical director of the International Institute for the Treatment of Twin to Twin Transfusion Syndrome, at St. Joseph Regional Medical Center in Milwaukee, WI.
+He is the founder and medical director of the International Institute for the Treatment of Twin to Twin Transfusion Syndrome, at Wheaton Franciscan Healthcare - St. Joseph Hospital in Milwaukee, WI.
 He also holds an appointment as a clinical associate professor of obstetrics and gynecology at the Medical College of Wisconsin.

 Dr. De Lia received a B.S. from St. Peter’s College in New Jersey and an M.D. from the College of Medicine of New Jersey at Newark.
 He completed his residency in obstetrics and gynecology at Saint Barnabas Medical Center in Livingston, NJ.
 He also earned an M.B.A. from the University of Utah while on their medical school faculty.

 Dr. De Lia received a Research Award for Innovations in Gynecologic Surgery from the American College of Obstetricians and Gynecologists in 1991.
-He is a member of the National Business Honor Society (Beta Gamma Sigma), and a founding member of the Gynecologic Laser Society.
+He is a founding member of the Gynecologic Laser Society, and a member of the National Business Honor Society (Beta Gamma Sigma).
 He has also been an examiner for the American Board of Obstetrics and Gynecology and a diplomate of the National Board of Medical Examiners.

 Dr. De Lia was recently named by his peers in the International Fetal Medicine and Surgery Society as one of the "fathers of maternal-fetal surgery," for his pioneering work in fetoscopic laser surgery techniques used to treat twin to twin transfusion syndrome (TTTS).
 He also developed dietary recommendations vital to the success of a multiple gestation.
 He has authored many articles and presented numerous lectures about TTTS, and continues to advance the worldwide treatment of this common cause of infant morbidity and mortality.